vipulnaik/contractwork/lw-post.md

 GCS $100-149K (N = 11)            9%       64%         18%            9%
 GCS $150K+ (N = 4)               25%       75%          0%            0%

 We can see that the overall GCS data vindicates the broad conclusions we drew from SurveyMonkey data.
 Moreover, most GCS segments with a sufficiently large number of responses (50 or more) display a similar trend as the overall data.
-One exception is that younger audiences seem to be slightly less likely to use Wikipedia very little, and older audiences seem slightly more likely.
+One exception is that younger audiences seem to be slightly less likely to use Wikipedia very little (i.e., fall in the "Fewer than 1" category), and older audiences seem slightly more likely to use Wikipedia very little.

 # Summaries of responses (exports for SurveyMonkey, weblink for Google Consumer Surveys)